 Bright and (way too) early the next morning, we headed out to the Museum of Modern Art to see the blockbuster Picasso Sculpture.

-Sounds like they got way better treatment than the women in his life.
+Sounds like sculptures got way better treatment than the women in his life.

 While we were there, we checked out the excellent exhibit Joaquín Torres-García: The Arcadian Modern, “one of the most complex and important artists of the first half of the 20th century . . . [whose] work opened up transformational paths for modern art on both sides of the Atlantic.”